Dithering and noise shaping

 much resolution and precision as possible.
 Plug-ins usually work with 32-bit or 64-bit

 floating-point sample values.
-However, most audio finally ends up on a normal CD that only uses
+However, the audio that finally ends up on a normal CD only uses

 16 bits of resolution.
 This means that at some point, the bit depth has to be reduced to suit the